sbrstrkkdwmdr/sbrbot/README.md

 install rust [here](https://www.rust-lang.org/tools/install)

-install all dependencies with `npm i`
+install all dependencies with `npm i` in the main directory

 in the `./config/` folder rename `tempconfig.json` to `config.json`